Joe Biden Now Crushing Donald Trump In Michigan, New Poll Shows, As Even Trump’s Own Internal Polls Look Bleak

-Former United States Vice President Joe Biden continued his domination of Donald Trump in head-to-head polling on Friday, when The Detroit Free Press released a new poll showing that in the state of Michigan — a key “Rust Belt” battleground state with 16 electoral votes — Biden would crush Trump and win those 16 electoral votes easily, if the election were held today.
+Former U.S. Vice President Joe Biden continued his domination of Donald Trump in head-to-head polling on Friday, when The Detroit Free Press released a new poll showing that in the state of Michigan — a key “Rust Belt” battleground state with 16 electoral votes — Biden would crush Trump and win those 16 electoral votes easily, if the election were held today.

-According to the poll conducted by Lansing, Michigan, research firm EPIC-MRA, Biden would defeat Trump by 11 percentage points, 52-41, in Michigan, a state Trump won, albeit narrowly, over Democrat Hillary Clinton in the 2016 presidential election.
+According to the poll conducted by Lansing, Michigan, research firm EPIC-MRA, Biden would defeat Trump by 11 percentage points, 52-41, in Michigan, a state Trump narrowly won over Democrat Hillary Clinton in the 2016 presidential election.

 In that election, Trump won a surprise victory in the state by only two-10ths of a percentage point — and only 10,704 votes, according to results posted by CNN.
 A pair of “third party” candidates — Libertarian Gary Johnson and Green Party nominee Jill Stein — also received more than 220,000 votes between them.